5 (New York City Subway service)

 The 5 Lexington Avenue Express is a rapid transit service in the A Division of the New York City Subway.
 Its route emblem, or "bullet", is colored forest green since it uses the IRT Lexington Avenue Line in Manhattan.

-The 5 train operates 24 hours daily, although service patterns vary based on the time of day.
+The 5 operates 24 hours daily, although service patterns vary based on the time of day.
 Weekday rush hour and midday service operates between Dyre Avenue in Eastchester, Bronx, and Flatbush Avenue–Brooklyn College in Flatbush, Brooklyn, making all stops in the Bronx and express stops in Manhattan and Brooklyn; during rush hours in the peak direction, 5 trains make express stops in the Bronx between East 180th Street and Third Avenue–149th Street.
 (Note: Trains run express southbound between 6:03 and 8:58 a.m. and northbound between 4:27 and 8:03 p.m.)
 Limited rush hour service originates and terminates either at Nereid Avenue (Note: Limited rush hour service to Manhattan and Brooklyn originates at Nereid Avenue during a.m. rush hours; service from Brooklyn and Manhattan terminates at Nereid Avenue during p.m. rush hours.) or Gun Hill Road/White Plains Road (Note: Limited a.m. midday reverse-peak service from Manhattan terminates at Gun Hill Road/White Plains Road in the northbound direction only; these trains make express stops in the Bronx.) in the Bronx instead of Dyre Avenue, as well as either at Utica (Note: A small number of rush hour trains also originate and terminate at Crown Heights–Utica Avenue, operating between the Bronx and Brooklyn.) or New Lots Avenues (Note: Limited a.m. rush hour service to Manhattan and the Bronx originates at New Lots Avenue only.) in Brooklyn instead of Flatbush Avenue.
 The 5 short turns at Bowling Green in the Financial District of Manhattan on weekdays during the evening and weekends during the day, and does not operate to or from Flatbush Avenue.
-Overnight, the 5 operates as a shuttle between Dyre Avenue and East 180th Street in the Bronx.
+Overnight, the 5 operates as a shuttle between Eastchester-Dyre Avenue and East 180th Street stations in the Bronx.
+The stations north of East 180th Street (Eastchester–Dyre Avenue, Baychester Avenue, Gun Hill Road, Pelham Parkway and Morris Park) are the only stations in the NYC Subway that lack a booth which is staffed 24 hours per day, 7 days per week.